PostHog/posthog.com/contents/blog/multi-product-pricing.md

 Our reasoning?
 If we want a wide product, we need to optimize for speed over control... and startups get the most functionality built per person.
 You won't manage to compete on both _polish_ via controlling a team more tightly _and_ being wider at the same time, which requires autonomy.

 Our pricing plans feed into this.
 In the long run, we want each small team to have control over their pricing – they've got all the user context after all, and they can get some coaching on how to do this from others in the company if needed.
-## Our current thining - outcompeting on price, sustainably
+## 4. It allows us to compete on price sustainably

 Do you want to buy 5 individual products at $10 each, or all 5 for $20?